Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/tcplb_mysql_4.png

 `e)` Enter a unique name for the origin pool, and then select **K8s Service Name of Origin Server on given Sites** as the type of origin server.
 Note that we will need to indicate the Origin Server **service name**, which follows the format of **servicename.namespace**.
+For this flow, let's specify **buytime-database.default**.

 After that select site reference to site object **eks-cluster**.
 This specifies where the origin server is located.